shoaib3136/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Copy the actual dataset and remove fields which are unnecessary.
 3. Then select dependent variable and independent variable from the dataset.
 4. And perform Logistic Regression.
-5. print the values of confusion matrix, accuracy, Classification report.
+5. print the values of confusion matrix, accuracy, Classification report to find whether the student is placed or not.

 ## Program:
 ```